emskiphoto/noaa-weather-hourly/README.md

 - [LCD Weather File Documentation](noaa-weather-hourly/data/LCD_documentation.pdf)

 ## Installation
 This is a Python script that requires a local Python installation.
 The following method uses pipx for installation which makes the 'noaa-weather-hourly' command available to run from any directory on the computer.

+Does this seem like too much work?
+[Download a NOAA CSV file](#download-noaa-lcd-csv-file) and try to use it.
+As described in [Process Details](#process-details), there can be numerous issues that complicate the use of a raw source file in spreadsheet analysis.

 1. __Obtain Code__ through git OR download<BR>
     a. `git clone https://github.com/emskiphoto/noaa-weather-hourly.git` at a terminal prompt (requires git installation [git installation](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git))